8gears/n8n-helm-chart/README.md

     # successThreshold: 1

   # here you can override the readinessProbe for the main container
-  # it may be used to increase the timeout for the readinessProbe (e.g., to resolve issues like
+  # it may be used to increase the timeout for the readinessProbe

   readinessProbe:
     httpGet: